A MESSAGE FROM THE MAYOR

 Residential and commercial inspections are being completed as normal.
 Permits are still being reviewed in a timely manner.
 Residents can call with questions about inspections or permits, and talk with a building inspector by calling (636) 327-5101; Monday-Friday from 8 a.m. to 5 p.m.

 Inspections in occupied homes are still being completed, with social distancing, the inspector may ask that you let them walk the area of inspection alone.
 The inspectors have gloves for protection.
 Inspections can be scheduled online here or by calling (636) 327-5101.

 You can pay for permits over the phone and we are able to send the permits by email or “snail mail,” as needed.
 If you do not have the capability to submit a permit online, please talk with the office staff and in-house building inspector about other options.
 We may be able to work with you over the phone and by texting documents to the plan reviewer.

 We realize that while the COVID-19 pandemic is affecting the health of the public, it’s also impacting our economy.
-We stand together to support our local businesses and providing resources to foster their success, even in these uncertain times.
-To that end, we are compiling a list of businesses that are operating in Wentzville at this time.
-To be added to the list, and featured on our website, Wentzville business owners/managers are invited to visit www.wentzvillemo.org/wearewentzville.
+The City of Wentzville is dedicated to supporting our local businesses and providing resources to foster their success, even in these uncertain times.
+To that end, we are consistently providing timely and helpful information to Wentzville business owners through our Economic Development eNewsletter, The Buzz.
+To sign up for The Buzz, please visit www.wentzvillemo.gov/newsletters.

-City Hall is now re-open to the public from 9 a.m. to 5 p.m., Monday through Friday.
+City Hall is currently open to the public from 8 a.m. to 5 p.m., Monday through Friday.
 Daily sanitization takes place at City Hall and hard-surfaces are cleaned regularly to ensure the health and safety of visitors and employees.
 The number of visitors in the lobby and Board Chambers may be limited as necessary.
 Please note: Visitors who have not been fully vaccinated for COVID-19 or who received their final dose of the COVID-19 vaccination less than two weeks ago are asked to please wear a mask when entering City Hall.